-ODBE recommends that a social/medical criterion immediately after the looked-after children criterion.
-This is in line with the practice in most local authorities across the Diocese.
-There are likely to be very few cases which meet the stringent requirements to prove the need; the onus is on the parent to provide evidence that clearly demonstrates why your school (and only your school) can meet their specific needs.
-ODBE also recommends that the medical or social needs of a parent should be considered under such a criterion and reference is made in the model policies to 'families'.
+ODBE recommends a social/medical criterion immediately after the looked-after children criterion.
+This is in line with the practice in most LAs.

+The onus is on the parent to provide evidence that clearly demonstrates why your school (and only your school) can meet their specific needs; there are likely to be very few cases which will meet these requirements.
+ODBE recommends that the medical or social needs of a parent should be considered under such a criterion and reference is made in the model policies to 'families'.

-E) Catchment Area
+E) Catchment Area/priority area

-The catchment area should be clearly defined.
-If the criteria uses the same method to measure distances as the LA, the policy should repeat the actual wording used by the LA to indicate how those distances will be measured to avoid confusion.
-If a different form of measurement is being used, it should be made very clear in the policy, describing how it works.
+The catchment area should be clearly defined and the form of measurement described.
+Where the same method as the LA is used to measure distances, the policy should use the exact wording used by the LA to avoid confusion.

-F) Pupil premium priority
+F) Pupil premium, service premium and early years premium